-Women of Courage is an Annual Awards Ceremony and Lunch that Celebrates Spirited and Resilient Women
+Women of Courage is an Annual Awards Ceremony and Breakfast that Celebrates Spirited and Resilient Women

 LSH works with incredibly varied age groups and personalities.
 Between our different departments, we saw a need to bring all of the strong women together to acknowledge how important they are to their communities.
 From escaping violent partners to carving out a path for women in business, to helping the homeless or overcoming homelessness themselves, these women inspire us in unique and profound ways.